 Third, the digital economy has resulted in the proliferation of digital intermediary platforms, such as eBay, Amazon, Uber and Airbnb.
-These digital platforms provide intermediary and sometimes financial services, either implicitly The digitalization of the economy has not fundamentally altered products - people still consume music, books, ride services, accommodations services and entertainment, but these goods and services have been digitalized.
-(Photo: sitthiphong / Shutterstock.com) or explicitly, that need to be classified and recorded within our national accounts.
+These digital platforms provide intermediary and sometimes financial services, either implicitly or explicitly, that need to be classified and recorded within our national accounts.